 M.S. in Child Development, Early Childhood Education or closely related field.
 Appointment Information

 This is a 100% full-time Academic Professional position, for a full-day classroom (floater position) appointed on a 12-month basis.
-The expected start date is as soon as possible after 10/9/2023.
 The Child Development Lab has recently restructured the pay scale for the Head Teacher positions.
 The new minimum salary range begins at $46,203 and is competitive based on experience.
 Application Procedures & Deadline Information

-Applications must be received by 6:00 pm (CST) on October 6, 2023.
+Applications must be received by 6:00 pm (CST) on March 31, 2024 (extended closing date).
 Apply for this position using the Apply Now button at the top or bottom of this posting.
 Applications not submitted through https://jobs.illinois.edu will not be considered.
 For further information about this specific position, please contact Dr. Brent McBride at 217-333-0971.
 For questions regarding the application process, please contact 217-333-2137.

 Record of a current medical examination on a form prescribed by the Department is required.